We don’t support this browser anymore.

 Portfolio changes, along with cost cuts, have helped gross margins return to historic levels.
 While we’re happy to see progress, there’s a slight worry that a focus on costs and gross margins is a temporary fix.
 To sustain longer-term growth, we’d like to see more of a focus on finding new distribution and increasing market share.

-We can see the vision, and the valuation doesn’t look too demanding to us.
+We can see the vision, and the valuation doesn’t look too demanding to us, given its host of power brands.
 But investors will need patience.
-Reckitt’s transformation still has some major hurdles to overcome, and weak performance, plus ongoing court cases from the units with a for-sale sign attached to them, adds risk.
+Reckitt’s transformation still has some major hurdles to overcome, including offloading some of its non-core assets, which adds risk.

 Environmental, social and governance (ESG) risk